 The high-resolution digital dials you get in mid-range Ioniqs look like they belong in a futuristic sports car, not in an unassuming family hybrid

-Entry-level SE cars get a rather basic five-inch touchscreen infotainment system.
+The entry-level Hyundai Ioniq SE gets a rather basic five-inch touchscreen infotainment system.
 It comes with USB connectivity, Bluetooth and DAB digital radio but that’s about it.
 The display’s reasonably bright and most of its menus are logically laid out but it isn’t particularly responsive or easy to read on the move.

 Fortunately, you get a set of physical shortcut buttons just below the display so you can jump between radio, media and settings menus easily without taking your eyes off the road for too long.
 It’s much easier than using the Prius’ system with its touch-sensitive buttons.

 Choose a mid-range Premium car or above and you’ll get a much better eight-inch screen with plenty of high-tech features.
 It comes with satellite navigation with live traffic updates as standard and a second seven-inch digital display behind the steering wheel instead of conventional instruments.

 It’s relatively easy to punch in a postcode using the on-screen keyboard and you can swipe across the map to preview your route just like you would with a smartphone.